nodejs/node/doc/api/path.md

 Windows operating system, the `path` module will assume that Windows-style paths are being used.

-For example, using the `path.basename()` function with the Windows file path `C:\temp\myfile.html`, will yield different results when running on POSIX than when running on Windows:
+So using `path.basename()` might yield different results on POSIX and Windows:

 On POSIX: